chris1111/USB-Wireless-Utility/README.md

 ![Modular Image Creation](https://i25.servimg.com/u/f25/18/50/18/69/scree104.png)

 ### NOTE
-- In macOS Mojave you have to change the security preferences for Mediatek to be allow, see picture
+- User with (SIP Activate) In macOS Mojave you have to change the security preferences for Mediatek to be allow, see picture
 ![Modular Image Creation](https://i25.servimg.com/u/f25/18/50/18/69/scree110.png)